Artificial grass in a backyard of a rental property in Brisbane

 If you own a rental property in Brisbane, you’ll know that lawn maintenance is one of the quiet costs that adds up over time.
 Disputes over mowing, patchy grass that photos poorly, and tenants who simply don’t maintain outdoor areas are common frustrations for landlords across SE Queensland.
+This blog post will cover why landlords are choosing ‘fake grass’ as the stronger option for return on investment (ROI) in 2026.

-Artificial grass is increasingly becoming a practical solution for investment property owners, and for good reason.
 Here’s what you need to know before making the switch.

-Why landlords are choosing artificial grass
+Why are landlords choosing artificial grass?

 The appeal for investment property owners comes down to a few straightforward realities.